quobit/awesome-python-in-education/CONTRIBUTING.md

 ## What kinds of contributions are expected

 Improving the list by adding/removing, reorganizing/reordering, labeling/reviewing resources are all examples of helpful contributions.
-When in doubt you can always [open a ticket](https://github.com/quobit/awesome-python-in-education/issues/new).
+When in doubt you can always [open a ticket](https://github.com/quobit/awesome-python-in-education/issues/new) or comment existing ones (like #1).

 ## Ground Rules